 - An associate professor in Georgia, USA, has produced a video presentation about the search for causes of autism.
 Click play button to watch.
 It lasts 2 minutes.

 The Geek Syndrome

 Is there a connection between geekiness and autism?
 Could Silicon Valley hold the key?
 Steve Silberman considers the question in The Geek Sydrome.

 Psychologist Simon Baron-Cohen thinks scientists and engineers could be more likely to have a child with autism, though other scientists say that this has not yet been proved.
-The article argues the science in an accessible way.
+The article sets out the science in an accessible way.

-Autistica is a UK based reasearch charity.
+Autistica is a UK based research charity.
 Click icon for their website and scroll down to see their current research projects.
-Their research priorities are about improving life for people on the spectrum. (updated)
+Their research priorities are about improving life for people on the spectrum.

-See also Diversity press about priorites, e.g. Steve Silberman.
+See also Neurodiversity about priorities, e.g. Steve Silberman.

 New research suggests that ADHD has a number of subgroups.
 All of them are associated with a weak connection in the brain’s neural networks.
 This article describes how, according to Joel Nigg, Ph.D, they affect children with ADHD and how the brain matures.

 Oxford associate professor has a new interpretation of autism distinguishing it from alexithymia.
 He says that autistic people can have empathy and non-autistic people can lack it.
 He also says that the two conditions are completely independent of each other.
 Click icon for article.